 The Credit Committee, chaired by the Chief Financial Officer, is responsible for the management of credit risk arising from insurance activities.
-Some responsibilities for reinsurance related credit decisions have been delegated to the Reinsurance Security Panel chaired by the Head of Treasury and Investments.

-Reinsurer credit risk is managed by transacting only with reinsurance counterparties that satisfy a minimum level of financial strength or provide appropriate levels of collateral, and have been approved for use by the Reinsurance Security Panel.
+Reinsurer credit risk is managed by transacting only with reinsurance counterparties that satisfy a minimum level of financial strength or provide appropriate levels of collateral, and have been approved for use by the Credit Committee.
 The reinsurer security list, which sets out the list of approved reinsurance counterparties, is reviewed at least annually and following any significant change in risk profile, which includes any changes to reinsurers' financial ratings.
 Credit risk appetite limits are set for reinsurance entities and groups to limit accumulations of risk.
 These positions are monitored quarterly against current statement of financial position exposures and in relation to a number of extreme loss scenarios.